laszlocph/gimlet-documentation/src/pages/blog/running-kubernetes-on-your-laptop-with-k3d.md

 dummy-app   traefik   dummy-app.mylaptop.dev   172.24.0.2   80      6m45s
 ```

-If you create a host file entry mapping `dummy-app.mylaptop.dev` to `172.24.0.2` you will be able to access the application in your browser on the http://dummy-app.mylaptop.dev
+If you create a host file entry mapping `dummy-app.mylaptop.dev` to `172.24.0.2` you will be able to access the application in your browser on the http://dummy-app.mylaptop.dev url.

 ### Accessing images built on your laptop